 Pipeline squeeze could be 'devastating' to Canadian economy: report

-Douglas Channel, the proposed termination point for an oil pipeline in the Enbridge Northern Gateway Project, is pictured in an aerial view in Kitimat, B.C., on Jan.
+Douglas Channel in northern B.C. is pictured in an aerial view in Kitimat, B.C., on Jan.
 10, 2012.
 (Darryl Dyck / THE CANADIAN PRESS)

 Published Thursday, February 7, 2013 2:17PM EST